 The Writing Center, located in B-167, provides support for students in any course who would like assistance with reading, writing, or ESL skills.
-Thirty minute tutoring sessions are available by appointment.
-Drop-in students are also served when scheduling permits.
+Individual, group and online tutoring sessions are available by appointment.
 The Writing Center's computer lab with wireless Internet access provides a supportive environment in which students may work on course-related assignments.
 Please visit our website for more information and current hours at www.cuyamaca.edu/tutoring or call the Writing Center at (619) 660-4463.